3 Reasons your LLC needs small business insurance

 In general, forming an LLC protects your personal assets from being attached to the obligations of the business.
 This means that, generally, you cannot lose your house if your business is sued.

 There are many circumstances, however, when the assets of your business could be in jeopardy.
-If you don't have general liability insurance and someone slips and falls in your shop or office, the business may be liable for the costs associated with the injuries they sustain.
+For instance, if you don't have general liability insurance and someone slips and falls in your shop or office, the business may be liable for the costs associated with the injuries they sustain.
 This means that assets of the business, like cash, accounts receivable, equipment, materials, and so on, may have to be liquidated to pay for the person’s injuries.

 Related: Do I need general liability or professional liability insurance?

 If you or one of your employees makes a mistake or neglects to do something they should have, and it causes harm to someone else, your business could be sued.
-Again, the assets of your business would be at risk.
+Again, the assets of your business may be at risk.

 2. Your personal assets could still be at risk